Walkthrough: Creating Your First Document-Level Customization For Word

 This walkthrough illustrates the following tasks:

-Creating a Word document project.
+Creating a Word document project for Word 2003 or Word 2007.

 Adding text to the document that is hosted in the Visual Studio designer.